 The sum of consecutive cubes

-IN THIS TOPIC we will look at numbers themselves, not just their representatives -- the symbols 1, 2, 3, 4, and so on.
+IN THIS TOPIC we will look at numbers themselves, not just their symbols: 1, 2, 3, 4, and so on.
 By doing so we will see unexpected structures that are inherent in the natural numbers.

-Here is a number in the form of a triangular array:
+Here is a number in the form of a triangle:

 This is number 10.
-(Count them) Since 10 can be represented in this way, we call 10 a triangular number.
+(Count them) Since 10 can be pictured in this way, we call 10 a triangular number.

 Now, how do we generate a triangular number?
 We begin with 1: